Updated March 31, 2026

 Non-compliance can result in fines, loss of contracts, and personal liability:

-• New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, which can affect how quickly a contractor can sign jobsite or office space agreements.
+- Most commercial leases in New Mexico require proof of general liability coverage, which can affect how quickly a contractor can sign jobsite or office space agreements.

 Get Your EV Charging Installer Insurance Quote in New Mexico